 A scholarship program for first-year, continuing and transferring students is sponsored by the UW-Barron County Foundation.
 The scholarship fund is supported by donations from area businesses, individuals and civic groups along with the UW-BC faculty and staff.

 Community Interest Programs

 Continuing Education courses include a wide range of personal enrichment and professional development courses for all ages along with teacher re-certification programs and online learning opportunities.
-Other campus programs include the Best of Broadway theatre series, open forums, documentary film viewings, astronomical viewing sessions, Thursday@theU Lecture Series, Communiversity Band, Red Cedar Choir and art gallery exhibits.
+Other campus programs include theatre productions, open forums, documentary film viewings, astronomical viewing sessions, Thursday@theU Lecture Series, Communiversity Band, Red Cedar Choir and art gallery exhibits.